TamasCsakvari/analytics-dashboard-retail-coffee-sales/README.md

 ### 2. Upload Data to Azure SQL

 Once the database is created, you will need to upload the source CSV data.
-This can be done using the "Import Flat File" wizard in Azure Data Studio or by using a custom Python script.
+This can be done using the "[Import Flat File](https://learn.microsoft.com/en-us/azure-data-studio/extensions/sql-server-import-extension)" wizard in Azure Data Studio.

-*(You will add more detail here after you do it)*

 ### 3. Configure the Power BI Report

 1. Open the Power BI file: `/powerbi/coffee-vending-sales-dashboard.pbix`.
-2. Go to **Transform data** -> **Data source settings**.
+2. Go to **Transform data** -> **Advanced Editor**.
-3. Select the data source and click **"Change Source"**.
-4. Enter the server name for the Azure SQL Database you created with Terraform.
+3. Change the data source to the Azure SQL Database you created with Terraform.
-5. Enter your database credentials when prompted.
+4. Enter your database credentials when prompted.
-6. Click **"Refresh"** to load the data from Azure into the report.
+5. Click **"Refresh"** to load the data from Azure into the report.

 ### 4. Cleaning Up